nbarkhina/N64Wasm/README.md

 # N64 Wasm
 Thanks for checking out N64 Wasm!
 An N64 emulator that runs in the browser.
 It is a port of the excellent RetroArch ParaLLEl Core to WebAssembly.
 This project started because I wanted to have a well playing open-source N64 emulator designed for the web.
 I also wanted to learn OpenGL and this was a good way to dive in.
 Game compatibility is decent with a good portion of the 3D games playable and at full speed on a mid-range computer - Mario 64, Ocarina of Time etc...
 There is currently an issue with some 2D games such as Dr Mario 64 and Pokemon Puzzle League which I am still investigating.
-I also tested on the iPhone 13 Pro and Xbox Series X Browser and it works great.
+I also tested on the iPhone 13 and Xbox Series X Browser and it works great.

 Supports the following features -
 - Gamepad Support (Xbox and PS4 Controller tested)